iree-org/iree/build_tools/scripts/integrate/README.md

 #### Strategy 2: Sync everything to a Google/TensorFlow commit

 TODO: Add a script for this.
-Also note that there is a forked copy of `iree-dialects` in integrations/tensorflow.
-When bumping that dependency, the main-project version should be copied over the integrations version.

 ```
 cd ~/src